sourcemeta/jsonschema/docs/metaschema.markdown

 > and exhaustive evaluation rather than validation speed.
 If you require fast
 > validation, use the [`validate`](./validate.markdown) command with its
 > `--fast`/`-f` option instead.

+The `--resolve`/`-r` option is crucial to import custom meta-schemas into the resolution context, otherwise the validator won't know where to look for them.

 To help scripts distinguish validation errors, these are reported using exit code 2.